-John Giblin is a fifth-year PhD student in Spanish Literature at the University of Wisconsin-Madison.
-He is currently writing a dissertation related to Cervantes and the Picaresque with the working titled Baroque Genres: Theorizing the Early Modern Spanish Picaresque through Cervantes.
+John Giblin is a PhD candidate in Spanish Literature at the University of Wisconsin-Madison.
+He is currently writing a dissertation related to Cervantes and the Picaresque with the working title Baroque Genres: Theorizing the Early Modern Spanish Picaresque through Cervantes.
+He was a Dana-Allen Dissertation Fellow for 2020-2021.
 He graduated from the University of Colorado Boulder in 2013 with a Masters in Spanish Literature and from the University of Central Florida in 2011 with dual degrees in Spanish and Political Science.
-He is a graduate from the Burnett Honors College; his Honors in a Major thesis was titled “Destiny, Honor, and the Seven Deadly Sins in La vida de Lázarillo de Tormes y de sus fortunas y adversidades”.
+He is a graduate from the Burnett Honors College; his Honors in a Major thesis was titled “Destiny, Honor, and the Seven Deadly Sins in La vida de Lazarillo de Tormes y de sus fortunas y adversidades”.
 As an undergraduate, he studied abroad in Alcalá de Henares, Spain.
-Following his Masters degree he taught English abroad in Córdoba, Spain, and in Madrid for two years.
+Following his Masters degree he taught English abroad in Córdoba Spain and Madrid for two years.
 His areas of interest are XVI and XVII century prose fiction, satire, the picaresque, Cervantes, and literary theory.